 Charlie is Co-chair of the Firm’s Litigation Department and leads the Firm’s Trust and Estate’s litigation group.
-Charlie has over 30 years of litigation experience with Whitman Breed and its predecessor firms, including five years with Whitman Breed’s former Manhattan office.
+Charlie has over 30 years of litigation experience with Whitman Breed and its predecessor firms, including Whitman Breed’s former Manhattan office.
 Charlie has represented clients before state and federal trial and appellate courts, probate courts and administrative bodies in a broad range of matters, including trusts and estate litigation, complex business and commercial litigation, and commercial lending litigation.

 Charlie’s trusts and estate litigation experience includes representation of corporate and individual trustees, executors, beneficiaries, conservators, guardians and attorneys-in-fact, and service as a guardian ad litem or court-appointed attorney, in disputes involving all aspects of probate and trust and estate litigation, including breach of fiduciary duty claims, trustee surcharge and removal proceedings, contested accountings, will and trust contests, construction and decanting proceedings, conservatorship and guardianship proceedings and contested lifetime transfers.

 - Litigation Section

 - Connecticut Bar Foundation: James W. Cooper Fellow